 Tissue Navigator

-Our Center of Excellence at Seattle Children’s
+Our Regional Center of Excellence at Seattle Children’s Hospital

 Children treated at Seattle Children’s for brain tumors have survival rates that are consistently among the best in the country, and typically 10% higher than the national benchmark.
 Year after year, U.S. News & World Report ranks Seattle Children’s as one of the top children’s hospitals in the nation and among the nation’s best pediatric centers for cancerneurology and neurosurgery.
 With the nation’s top leaders in brain tumor care and research, our Brain Tumor Program offers some of the most advanced treatments and clinical trials of any children’s hospital.
 If surgery is the best route to a cure, your child is in the hands of neurosurgeons skilled in innovative, minimally invasive procedures.
 We perform significantly more neurosurgeries than any other children’s hospital in our region (Washington, Alaska, Montana and Idaho).
 More cases mean greater expertise and a sharper ability to determine if surgery is even needed — and that adds up to better outcomes.